 It’s fair to say that any Galapagos liveaboard will certainly appeal to (and cater for) nature lovers.
 But if you have special interests in wildlife, photography and/or technical diving, then you’ll want to check out MY Blue Spirit.

 As well as the onboard library, wildlife enthusiasts will enjoy the informative sessions and photo presentations included as part of the trip.
-Along with must-dive Darwin and Wolf Island, MY Blue Spirit also covers the less-visited Marchena Island, where you’ll find particularly large concentrations of Galapagos sharks.
+Along with must-dive Darwin and Wolf Islands, MY Blue Spirit also covers the less-visited Marchena Island, where you’ll find particularly large concentrations of Galapagos sharks.
 Technical divers and photographers will appreciate the wide diving platform, camera tables, recharging stations, gear bins and cleaning facilities.

 Recently refurbished in 2019, the liveaboard features 10 air-conditioned and ensuite cabins for up to 16 guests.
 There are also two well-stocked bars and delicious dishes that mix international cuisine with Ecuadorian tastes.